-Where Are Neil Armstrong’s Kids In 2018?
-The Brothers Made Sure That ‘First Man’ Got Their Dad Right
+How Neil Armstrong’s Sons Made Sure ‘First Man’ Got Their Dad Right

 First Man, which hits theaters on Oct.
 12, tells the thrilling story of Neil Armstrong's history-shaping journey to the moon in 1969.
 As much as the movie focuses on Armstrong's (Ryan Gosling) experience with the Apollo 11 to outer space, it's also fully grounded on planet Earth, and that's mostly due to the portrayal of Armstrong's family.
 Claire Foy plays Janet Armstrong, Neil's wife, and a few different child actors play Neil and Janet's sons, Rick and Mark.
 Both parents in the family have passed away, but Neil Armstrong's sons actually helped bring their family's story to life.